 (5) Razor-Thin Margins.
 The Republicans have razor-thin margins in the Senate and especially in the House.
 Republicans hold a 53-47 majority in the Senate and a 220-212 majority in the House (following the recent death of Rep. Gerald Connolly (D-VA)).
 The House margin will be 220-213 after a special election is held in Arizona on September 23, 2025, to replace a another Democratic Representative who has died (assuming the successor is a Democrat, as anticipated).
 (The Texas governor has delayed calling a special election to replace yet another deceased Democratic Representative from Texas; it is a solidly Democratic district and a Democratic successor is likely.
 Rep. Elise Stefanik (R-NY) will remain in the House rather than being appointed as ambassador to the United Nations to assure that her seat remains Republican.)
 If the margin is 220-214 or 220-215 after other deceased Democratic Representatives are replaced (if they are replaced before the 2026 mid-terms), any three Republican Representatives could prevent a bill from passing because there is no method for breaking a tie vote in the House.
+Currently, Republicans can lose only three votes in each of the Senate and House and still pass legislation with a majority vote.
 Further narrowing the margins is that Thomas Massie (R-KY) in the House and Rand Paul (R-KY) in the Senate have consistently voted against the measure (Rep. Massie because it would add to deficits and Sen. Paul because it would extend the national debt limit).
-This means that the Republicans can only lose two more votes in the House or Senate and still pass the legislation.
+This means that the

+Republicans can only lose two more votes in the House or Senate and still pass the legislation.
+Furthermore, in the Senate, Ron Johnson is adamantly opposed to increasing deficits.